-The Rohingya are an indigenous people from Rakhine State in northwestern Myanmar, where they previously lived in the townships of Buthidaung, Maungdaw, and Rathedaung.
-Since 1962 – the outset of General Ne Win’s military dictatorship – the Rohingya people have been the target of increased institutionalized, systemic discrimination.
+The Rohingya are indigenous people from Rakhine State in northwestern Myanmar, where they previously lived in the townships of Buthidaung, Maungdaw, and Rathedaung (Zarni & Cowley, 2014).
+Since 1962 – the outset of General Ne Win’s military dictatorship – the Rohingya people have been the target of increased institutionalized, systemic discrimination (Zarni & Cowley, 2014).
 In 1978, a large-scale, violent operation was orchestrated by the government against the Rohingya in order to legitimize the claims of some other ethnic groups to the land of the Burmese state.
 At this time, the first large exodus of approximately 200,000 Rohingya crossed into Bangladesh.
-Since 1982, Myanmar officially stopped recognizing the Rohingya as one of the country’s 135 official ethnic groups, as a new law barred them from eligibility for citizenship.
-The violence between the state and minority groups, including the Rohingya, has endured since that time.
-Although the democratization process ostensibly began in 2011, that time also saw the beginning of renewed violence between the military and ethno-religious minority groups.
+Since 1982, Myanmar officially stopped recognizing the Rohingya as one of the country’s 135 official ethnic groups, as a new law barred them from eligibility for citizenship (Zarni & Cowley, 2014).
+The violence between the state and minority groups, including Rohingyas, has endured since that time.
+Although the democratization process ostensibly began in 2011, that time also saw the beginning of renewed violence between the military and ethnoreligious minority groups.
 The Independent International Fact-Finding Mission on Myanmar (IIFFMM) stated in its 2018 report that “the violence, particularly the ‘Rohingya crisis,’ has been used by the military to reaffirm itself as the protector of a nation under threat and to cement its political role further.”

 As a result of the decades-long violence, most of the surviving Rohingya have left Myanmar and now live in the diaspora with the largest population located in refugee camps just across the border in Cox’s Bazaar, Bangladesh.
 Other Rohingya diaspora communities are dispersed around the world in countries such as Canada, Ireland, Saudi Arabia, Australia, the United Kingdom, and the United States.

 In 2006, Canada became the first country to resettle Rohingya refugees from Cox’s Bazaar refugee camps through the United Nations High Commissioner for Refugees (UNHCR) referral process.
 Between 2006 and 2010, the Canadian government brought in hundreds of refugees through the Government-Assisted Refugees (GAR) program, and a number of Rohingya newcomers settled in the Kitchener-Waterloo region of Ontario.
-The Rohingya community in Canada soon established a number of organizations which participate in advocacy, awareness building, and lobbying the Canadian government (and the broader international community) to acknowledge the Burmese government’s genocide against the Rohingya as well as to commit funds to addressing the humanitarian crisis in Bangladesh.
+The Rohingya community in Canada soon established a number of organizations that participate in advocacy, awareness building, and lobbying the Canadian government (and the broader international community) to acknowledge the Burmese government’s genocide against Rohingyas well as to address the humanitarian crisis in Bangladesh.

 Over the past decade, these members of the Rohingya diaspora have advocated tirelessly for the Canadian government to endorse the findings of the IIFFMM report, which the House of Commons unanimously voted in favour of on 20 September 2018.
+The Senate approved the motion on 2 October 2018.
 The Government of Canada has further committed $300,000,000 over the next three years to respond to the situation in the refugee camps and to work towards a political solution in Myanmar.
 The Canadian government also took the symbolic measure of revoking the honorary Canadian citizenship of Myanmar’s de facto leader, Aung San Suu Kyi.
 Advocates are currently supporting a motion led by Senator Marilou McPhedran calling for the government to invoke the United Nations Genocide Convention against Myanmar for the ongoing violence and to pursue a case before the International Court of Justice.

 He further noted that “the diaspora are feeding in capacity, resources, time into the camps.
 For example, the global diaspora members that are part of the coalition in Western countries fed money into the protests around the Genocide Anniversary.
 The human capital is in the camps.
 They are the ones who organize and protest.
 The financial capital is outside.
 Different groups are feeding in funding, time, and resources and human capital into starting youth programs, education centres, etc. You have members of the diaspora go back to the camps for schools, medical supplies.
 If anything, they shifted everything into gear.
 They fill the gaps that we can’t fill, that the NGO industrial complex can’t fulfill.”